aikohanasaki/SillyTavern-LorebookOrdering/README.md

 ### **Per-Lorebook Settings**
 - **Priority:** 1-5 scale with descriptive labels
 - **Order Adjustment:** Fine-tune processing order within priority levels
+- **Budget Controls:** Limit how much of the World Info/context budget each lorebook can use.
+  - **Default:** Uses SillyTavern’s standard World Info budget allocation.
+  - **% of World Info budget:** Restrict this lorebook to a percentage of the World Info token pool.
+  - **% of Max Context:** Restrict by percentage of the model’s maximum context window.
+  - **Fixed tokens:** Set a specific token limit for this lorebook.
+  - **Tip:** Default (0) lets SillyTavern manage the budget.
+Fixed with 1 will choke off the lorebook.
 - **Auto-save:** Settings are automatically saved when changed

 ### **Global Behavior**